Interested In Joining Our Team?

 Our company is multi-faceted and has lots of different areas in which our team members work.
 We’re always on the lookout for new quality team members, so if you have a skill set we didn’t mention but think you could bring value – by all means fill out an application and tell us how you would be a good fit.
 We’ll make up a position for the right person with the right skills.

-The support team aids in setting up the sales by moving around furniture that needs moved, taking off doors and cabinets, and laying out carpet protector when needed.
-They often work sale days and assist in helping load out large items for customers, running the Point of Sale system, and providing great guest service… Post sale they’re the team that cleans out the houses and takes any items to donation.
-Additionally, they also handle all consignment pick ups that take place.
+The support team aids in setting up the sales by moving around furniture, taking off doors and cabinets, and laying out carpet protector when needed.
+In addition, to support team responsibilities this position also assists the setup team in organizing and staging the home prior to the Estate Sale.
+They occasionally work sale days and assist in helping load out large items for customers, running the Point of Sale system, and providing great guest service… Post sale they’re the team that cleans out the houses and takes any items to donation.
+Additionally, they also handle all consignment pickups that take place.
 It’s a pretty physical job that often involves moving furniture.

-You should be able to consistently lift 75 pounds or more.
+You should be able to consistently lift 50 pounds and occasionally lift up to 100 pounds.

 Pay begins at $10 per hour.